icinganalysis/icinganalysis.github.io/content/engine exhaust heat.md

 >1.
 A wing with an exhaust-gas tube running spanwise inside of the leading edge provided a system capable of removing 30 to 35 percent of the heat from the exhaust gas entering the wing.
 >2.
-Heat transmission tests in misty cloud formations indicated that the heat required for ice prevention may be calculated from an equation involving the airplane speed and chord, and teh ambient-air temperature.
+Heat transmission tests in misty cloud formations indicated that the heat required for ice prevention may be calculated from an equation involving the airplane speed and chord, and the ambient-air temperature.

 ## Detailed design development